phaetto/serviceable-objects/readme.md

 Project | Description | Supporting Platform
 --- | --- | ---
 Serviceable.Objects | The main Context/Command/Event/Graph library | .NET Standard 1.3
-Serviceable.Objects.Remote | Everything that has to do with remotables, JSON and dynamicity | .NET Standard 1.3* Serviceable.Objects.IO | Streaming and remoting support | .NET Standard 1.3
+Serviceable.Objects.Remote | Everything that has to do with remotables, JSON and dynamicity | .NET Standard 1.3 Serviceable.Objects.IO | Streaming and remoting support | .NET Standard 1.3
-Serviceable.Objects.Instrumentation | Powershell integration and instrumentation | .NET Standard 1.6
+Serviceable.Objects.Instrumentation | Powershell integration and instrumentation | .NET Standard 1.6 or .NET Core 2.0

-*Note: if assembly searching is required, it needs to support at least .NET Standard 1.6 or .NET Framework 4.6

 ## If you have a comment

-Feel free to contact me at:
+Feel free to contact me at: alexander.mantzoukas@gmail.com
-Alexander Mantzoukas - alexander.mantzoukas@gmail.com

 ## License